Horotiu: Economy

-Freezing works and dairy

 Auckland Farmers Cooperative (later Allied Farmers – AFFCO) bought 80 acre in 1914 and a riverside gravel pit in 1915.
 Horotiu Freezing Works opened on 17 January 1916.
 Horotiu still has AFFCO’s head office and its largest beef processing plant.
 The parent company, Talley's, opened a Waikato Dairy Co dried milk plant on the same site in August 2018.
 The area has long been associated with dairying, a casein factory having opened in 1919.
 AFFCO has long been involved with strikes and pollution.